stephenstephen/site_lr/wp-content/plugins/fluentform/readme.txt

 [Demo](https://wpfluentforms.com/contact-form-demo/) | [User Guide](https://wpmanageninja.com/docs/fluent-form/) | [Get Support](https://wpmanageninja.com/support-tickets/) | [Youtube Video Tutorials](https://www.youtube.com/watch?v=JJ0fBWMW174&list=PLXpD0vT4thWEu4gAkLE0Eq7PRCFp_8j2z) | [Official Facebook Community](https://www.facebook.com/groups/fluentforms/)

-Fluent Forms helps you create hassle-free contact forms, subscription forms, or any kind of forms you need for your website in minutes.
+Fluent Forms helps you create hassle-free contact forms, subscription forms, or any kind of WP Forms you need for your website in minutes.

 ==Amazing Features==

 * Drag & Drop Contact Form Builder
-* Multi-column Form Layout
+* Multi-column Contact Form Layout
 * Smart Conditional Logic Form Fields
 * Conditional Confirmation Messages
-* Build 100% Responsive and Mobile Friendly Web Forms
+* Build 100% Responsive and Mobile Friendly Web Forms and Contact Forms.
-* Reusable Templates
+* Reusable Templates for All kind of Forms including many contact forms.
-* Spam Protection with Google Recaptcha
+* Spam Protection with Google Recaptcha for your contact forms.
-* Placeholder Customization
+* Placeholder Customization for your contact forms.
-* AJAX Submission and Both Client-Side and Server-Side Data Validation
+* AJAX Submission and Both Client-Side and Server-Side Data Validation for contact forms.
-* Send Beautiful Email to submitter and admin
+* Send Beautiful Email to submitter and admin after contact form submission.
-* You can configure what will happen after form submission.
+* You can configure what will happen after a contact form submission.
 You can show a success message, or you can redirect the user to a selected URL.
-* Restrict Your Web Form by user role
+* Restrict Your Web Contact Form by user role
 * Show the form only for a time/date range.
-* 30+ Form Field Types to build any WebForms quickly.
+* 30+ Form Field Types to build any Web Forms quickly.
-* In-Depth Analytics where you can see how many times it's displayed and how many leads were captured.
+* In-Depth Analytics where you can see how many times it's displayed and how many leads were captured from Contact Forms.
-* Set Default Value On Form Fields or you can populate from URL parameters
+* Set Default Value On Contact Form Fields or you can populate from URL parameters
-* Export/Import Forms
+* Export/Import Contact Forms
 * MailChimp Integration - Add Lead/Contact on MailChimp on form submission
-* Slack Integration - Send Slack notification of Form Submission.
+* Slack Integration - Send Slack notification of Contact Form Submission.
 * Export Data - You can export data as CSV/Exel/ODS or JSON format.
 * Advanced Data Filtering where you can see data by status and also by date range.

-What a good Form builder plugin is if the users can’t use it with ease and the way they want.
+What a good Contact Form builder plugin is if the users can’t use it with ease and the way they want.
 And deep inside, you know too as well, how important it is to present your audience a website that is designed keeping in mind the audience’s need and necessity first.
 So in times, you might as well feel like customizing a contact form or subscription form suitable for a specific portion of your audience.
 And this is where you will find that WP Fluent Forms is the most powerful and flexible form builder tool developed so far.

 And not only that, this form builder is so easy to use, even a complete beginner will be able to create and publish forms in less than 5 minutes!